 Build an easy DIY rustic outdoor bench with just your saw and drill.
 No special tools required!
+This is a cheap beginner project using 2×4’s.

 Today, I have an easy to build DIY Rustic 2×4 Outdoor Bench to share with you all.
 And it’s super affordable, winning!

-I upcycled old fence boards my husband was going to burn to make our bench.
-So ours was 100% free.
+I upcycled old fence boards my husband was going to burn to make our 2×4 bench.
+So when I built this bench it was 100% free.
 More winning!
-AND, this bench is supposed to look rustic.

 You can also use pressure treated or non-pressure treated lumber, depending on your preference.
 The old fence boards I used are pressure treated.

 If you don’t use pressure treated lumber, you’ll definitely need to protect the wood from the elements with paint, stain, and/or outdoor polyurethane or spar urethane.
 Especially where the legs meet the ground.

-I have had great luck with staining pressure treated lumber and getting a beautiful finish too.
-You can see how I used Minwax Jacobean Stain on my L-shaped backyard bench tutorial.
+I have also had great results with staining pressure treated lumber and getting a beautiful finish.
+You can see how beautiful Minwax Jacobean Stain looks on my DIY Outdoor Corner Bench Build.